openKolibri/klais-16/readme.md

 | `IM  ` | Injection Moulded               |

 ## Safety
-Since the assembly is made from FR4, it is highly fire retardent and will not burn after a flame is removed.
-The edges are milled, but it is possible to have small pieces that could cause cuts or become embedded in the skin.
+The assembly is almost excluively made from FR4, it is highly fire retardent and will not burn after a flame is removed.

+The edges are milled, but it is possible to have small pieces that could cause cuts, abrasions, or become embedded in the skin.
 If sanding or milling the board, use a respirator as fiberglass dust is carcogenic.

 The boards are assembled in a lead-free process and all components are RHOS certified.